0BAB1/HOLY_CORE_COURSE/tutorial.md

 And it works !
 GG !
 This ```addi``` instruction can also be used as ```li``` aka : *Load Immediate* because if we take x0 as a source register, the immediate will imediatly get stored in the ```rd``` (destination register).

-> Instruction like ```li``` are known as pseudo-instruction as they literraly are a mre convinient name for another instruction, which means that, yes, assembly does have it's lots of abstraction layers ;)
+> Instruction like ```li``` are known as pseudo-instruction as they are just a more convinient name for another instruction, which means that, yes, assembly does have it's lots of abstraction layers ;)

-**But** yhe immediate here is only 12 bits !
-What if I need to load 32 bits in my register, I am doomed to write all my 32 bits data in memory to load it ?
+**But** the immediate here is only 12 bits !
+What if I need to load 32 bits in my register, am I doomed to write all my 32 bits data in memory to load it ?

 **NO !** There are convinient instruction out there to load the upper 20 bits of an immediate, and they are called ```U-Types``` !
 See you in part 7 to implement them !

 ## 7 : Implementing ```U-Type``` instructions

 Okay !
 Our CPU is now capable of doing many things !
-And as we implemented most of the instructions types, adding new instrctions sould be fairly easy.
+And as we implemented most of the instructions types, adding new instructions sould be fairly easy.

-> **BUT WAIT !** An instrion type is missing !
+> **BUT WAIT !** An instruction type is missing !

 And you are right indeed !
 If we take a look at the [base RV32 I Types table](https://five-embeddev.com/riscv-user-isa-manual/Priv-v1.12/instr-table_00.svg), we see that we still have to implement ```U-Type``` !
 But what is ```U-Type```  exactly ?